jameshiew/coursework-distributed-movie-system/README.md

 # distributed-movie-system

 Distributed system caching information about movies from IMDB, written in Java.
+Note that it no longer functions, as OMDB nowadays requires an API key.

-See `report.pdf` for information about the program architecture and instructions on how to run it.
+See `report.pdf` for information about the program architecture and details of how it worked.